-Phase III of the curriculum in three of the pathways consists of third-year and fourth-year clinical rotations (or clerkships).
+Phase III of the curriculum consists of third-year and fourth-year clinical rotations (or clerkships).
 To achieve curricular goals and objectives these clinical rotations will utilize:

-- 1. A large base of osteopathic and allopathic physicians who have experience in both primary care and non-primary care specialties and are acutely aware of the cultural and socioeconomic milieu of modern medicine; - 2.
+- 1. A large base of podiatric, osteopathic, and allopathic physicians who have experience in their specialties and are acutely aware of the cultural and socioeconomic milieu of modern medicine; - 2.
 Accredited hospitals in which students can gain the experience of patient care in large tertiary centers, smaller community-based hospitals, rural hospitals and their respective health systems; - 3.
 Outpatient clinical training in an environment and area in which the student may ultimately practice; - 4.
 Community clinics staffed by professionals from the local area; and - 5.
 Studies of developing cost-effective primary care delivery systems.